grafana/agent/docs/sources/flow/reference/components/remote.vault.md

 The `iam_server_id_header` argument is required used when `type` is set to `"iam"`.

+If the `region` argument is explicitly set to an empty string `""`, the region to connect to will be inferred using an API call to the EC2 metadata service.

 The `ec2_signature_type` argument configures the signature to use when authenticating against EC2.
 It only applies when `type` is set to `"ec2"`.